Standards and Recommendations

 All track connections/joiners should be soldered.
 If track sections and/or turnouts, are not soldered together then section(s) and turnout(s) must be physically connected to track bus by means of track feeders.
 It is the responsibility of the module builder/owner to ensure dead spots do not exist on the module.

-ACCESSORY POWER BUS IS NOT USED BY NLP
+ACCESSORY POWER BUS

 AC Accessory Buss wire shall be 12 gauge wires spanning the length of the module between the endplates.
 Accessory Buss wires shall terminate near the center of the endplate(s), extending long enough to attach to the adjoining module, with a pair of 30 Amp Anderson Powerpole connectors stacked horizontally (tongue-to-tongue, hood-to-hood).
 A pair of black connectors will be used to distinguish them from those used for the track buss.
 This two wire buss is used to power turnout motors that control track switches but it may also be used to power other accessories on modules such as structure lighting, signals, animation, and the like.